Pharmacy Technician Schools and Colleges

 - Handle medications safely and watch for errors

 - Carry out necessary duties in different types of work settings (such as acute care, long-term care, home care, ambulatory, and community environments)

 What Is the Job Outlook?

 The job outlook for pharmacy techs is good.
-According to the Bureau of Labor Statistics, employment is expected to grow by 12 percent between 2016 and 2026 (faster than average).
+According to the Bureau of Labor Statistics, employment is expected to grow by five percent from 2021 to 2031 (as fast as average).*